ibm-cloud-docs/cloud-object-storage/object-lock.md

 ### Retain Until Date (Retention Period)
 {: #ol-terminology-retention-period}

 If you need to protect an object version for a fixed amount of time, you need to specify a *Retain Until Date* which determines the period in which it cannot be altered.
 The object version can be be deleted after this date is passed (assuming there are no legal holds on the object version).
+For objects under GOVERNANCE mode, authorized users with the `bypass-governance-retention` permission can delete the object version before the retain-until-date.

 The retention period for new objects can be inherited from the default value set on the bucket, or it can be explicitly defined when writing the object by specifying a *Retain Until Date*.